vorteapp/.github/profile/README.md

   Have a solid grasp of HTML5, CSS3, and modern JavaScript, and prefer native browser APIs for clean, efficient logic.

 - **Modern UI Development**
-  Have experience with Svelte and appreciate compiler-driven, high-performance reactive UIs.
+  Have experience with Svelte and value compiler-driven, high-performance reactive UIs.

 - **Data-Driven Logic**
-  Think in structured data, care about information flow, and design systems programmatically rather than ad-hoc.
+  Think in structured data, care about information flow, and design systems programmatically rather than ad hoc.

 - **Professional Documentation**
   Value maintainable code, use JSDoc, and leverage tools like IntelliCode to keep logic readable and explicit.